-Inter-Varsity's liquidity risk represents the risk that Inter-Varsity could encounter difficulty in meeting obligations associated with the amounts payable, bank indebtedness and the term loan.
+Inter-Varsity's liquidity risk represents the risk that Inter-Varsity could encounter difficulty in meeting obligations associated with the amounts payable, bank indebtedness and loan payable.
 Inter-Varsity manages its liquidity risk by maintaining sufficient cash balances and monitoring forecasted and actual cash flows.
 There have been no significant changes from the prior year.

-12. Financial instruments (continued)
+13. Financial instruments (continued)